Dr Reddy's Q2 net profit jumps 30 pc to Rs 992 cr | Business

 ''I am pleased with the improvement in the financial performance across our businesses.
 While we continue to strengthen our core businesses of generics and APls (active pharmaceutical ingredients), we are also making investments in our long-term growth drivers and deeper innovation capabilities,'' Dr Reddy's Laboratories Co-Chairman and Managing Director G V Prasad said.

-''Our major COVID-19 products launched till now include Sputnik V vaccine, Remdesivir, Avigan and 2-deoxy-D-glucose (2-DG).
-We have commercialised all these products in India and some of these products in overseas markets,'' Dr Reddy's said.
+Revenues from India grew by 25 per cent during the quarter at Rs 1140 crore while Emerging Markets up by 50 per cent to Rs 1300 crore.
+Pharmaceuticals Services and Active Ingredients earned Rs 840 crore a decline of two per cent over the same quarter last fiscal.

-Currently, Dr Reddy's is conducting clinical trials for Sputnik Light and Molnupiravir, and is also developing several other COVID-19 drugs for treatment ranging from mild to severe conditions, it added.
+Dr Reddy's spent Rs 450 crore towards Research and Development during the second quarter.

-Shares of Dr Reddy's Laboratories were trading at Rs 4,857.70 per scrip on the BSE, up 6.22 per cent from its previous close.
+Shares of Dr Reddy's Laboratories closed at Rs 4,635.80 per scrip on the BSE, up 1.44 per cent from its previous close.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)